top of page

 An iconic local cafe, even if it's not quite the original, the Kardomah covers every food imaginable, just not quite Welsh items, but worth it for the coffee and in order to take a step back in time.

-A relatively new cafe-bar-restaurant in the hear of the marina, behind the Waterfront Museum, the Swigg offers a great location, nice outdoor seating, modern Welsh cuisine and even live music sometimes.
+A relatively new cafe-bar-restaurant in the heart of the marina, behind the Waterfront Museum, the Swigg offers a great location, nice outdoor seating, modern Welsh cuisine and even live music sometimes.

 For something a little more upmarket in the evening, a highly regarding central location is this international fusion restaurant, offering dishes from around the world.